Denbutter/Spell-Checker-Levenshtein-Distance/README.txt

-CIS 3050
-Assignment 3
 John Denbutter (1056466)

 makefile instructions:
-	make - creates the executable file A3Checker make clean - asks for permission to remove the executable file A3Checker. reply 'y', or 'n'.
+	make - creates the executable file spellChecker make clean - asks for permission to remove the executable file spellChecker. reply 'y', or 'n'.
 *note: the makefile does also include functionality for creating "LongestWord" and "DictionaryTest", these were additional programs written to help test the dictionary "american-english" for edge cases that the main program would have to deal with.

-A3Checker instructions:
+spellChecker instructions:
 	Description: A program that tests spelling mistakes of given files to given dictionaries concurrently through threading.

 	Notes:  On termination from main menu, any threads that are looping through: their given dictionary, or their given file